[Though we may receive a commission through affiliate links, our reviews are independent and unsolicited.]

 How I Picked The Best Loose-leaf Teas

 You’re on this page because you want to drink great tea.
-A lot of readers here are also just getting started on their tea journey and want guidance in choosing the best loose-leaf teas.
+Many readers here are also just starting their tea journey and want guidance in choosing the best loose-leaf teas.

 I’m happy to help, and here are the criteria I use to select tea for this list: